ivernile/ivernile.github.io/_posts/2014-3-3-Hello-World.md

-The output from the hypothesis is that the estimated probability. this is often wont to infer how confident can predicted value be actual value when given an input X. Consider the below example,
+The output from the hypothesis is the estimated probability.
+This is often used to infer how confident can predicted value be to actual value when given an input X. Consider the below example,
 Based on the x1 value, let’s say we obtained the estimated probability to be 0.8.
-This tells that there&#39;s 80% chance that an email are going to be spam.
+This tells that there&#39;s 80% chance that an email is going to be spam.

 Mathematically this can be written as,